LukerMaster/SFML-NET-Basic-Framework/README.md

 Worth mentioning that GetXOfClass<>() is quite heavy and should not be called each frame.
 Rather conditionally.

 ### AssetManager...?
 AssetManager is interface reference that is created inside the instance (So only one per `SFBE.Engine`).
 But by default, references `null`.
-As we all know (**OR WE ALL SHOULD**), things like textures, save data or sound buffers should be always loaded **ONCE**.
+As we all know, things like textures, save data or sound buffers should be always loaded **ONCE**.
 You NEVER need two same textures loaded to create sprites.
 So you *may* use this reference to create your own AssetManager class responsible for loading textures, sounds etc. All you have to do is create a class that derives from `SFBF.AssetManager` and add it into Engine.

 It forces you to add `UnloadAllAssets()` method that should unload everything but you can... *sigh...* leave it empty.
 This object will now be accessible inside every actors `Draw()` method.
 ```csharp